P7h/StormTweetsSentimentD3Viz/README.md

 * Start Python SimpleHTTPServer in the [`web`](web) folder of this code repo.
 > python -m SimpleHTTPServer

-* For D3 Choropleth Map visualization, launch a browser [preferably Google Chrome] and point to [`index.html`](http://localhost:8000)<br>
+* For D3 Choropleth Map visualization, launch a browser [preferably Google Chrome] and point to [`index.html`](http://localhost:8000) hosted on the above Python server.<br>
 	* Click on "Start Viz" button to trigger the D3 Choropleth Map visualization.<br>
 	* You can stop the visualization anytime by clicking on "Stop Viz" button.<br>
 	* This Map updates as and when a tweet is analyzed by Storm and displays in real-time, visualization of the sentiment value of each of the State of United States of America.<br>
 * For Highcharts visualization, launch a browser [preferably Google Chrome] and point to [`US__HighchartsViz.html`](http://localhost:8000/US__HighchartsViz.html)
 	* Click on "Start Viz" button to trigger the Highcharts visualization.<br>
 	* You can stop the visualization as well by clicking on "Stop Viz" button.<br>
 	* This chart updates every second and displays in real-time, visualization of the sentiment value of each of the State of United States of America.<br>

 ### Distributed [or Cluster / Production] Mode:
 Distributed mode requires a complete and proper Storm Cluster setup.
 Please refer this [wiki](https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster) for setting up a Storm Cluster.<br>